-- ♦ IHRC is not calibrated and IHRC module is disabled by Boot-up Time - ◆ System CLK = ILRC or IHRC/64 (by Boot-up Time) - ♦ Watchdog timer is enabled, ILRC is enabled, PA5 is in input mode
+- ♦ IHRC is not calibrated and IHRC module is disabled - ◆ System CLK = ILRC or IHRC/64 - ♦ Watchdog timer is enabled, ILRC is enabled, PA5 is in input mode

 5.4.4.
 External Crystal Oscillator

 If crystal oscillator is used, a crystal or resonator is required between X1 and X2.
 Fig.2 shows the hardware connection under this application; the range of operating frequency of crystal oscillator can be from 32 KHz to 4MHz, depending on the crystal placed on; higher frequency oscillator than 4MHz is NOT supported.